rails database architecture

 end

 This automatically drops chunks older than six months.
-The key insight is that TimescaleDB drops entire chunks, not individual rows.
-This means retention cleanup is nearly instantaneous regardless of data volume, because it’s just dropping child tables.
+TimescaleDB drops entire chunks, not individual rows, so retention cleanup is nearly instantaneous regardless of data volume - it's just dropping child tables.
 Compare that to a DELETE FROM events WHERE created_at < ? on a regular PostgreSQL table, which can lock the table and take hours on large datasets.

 If you need to keep aggregated data longer than raw data, the pattern is: set a short retention policy on the hypertable, and use continuous aggregates (covered next) to preserve rolled-up summaries indefinitely.